UESTC-LIMITI/VESC/lispBM/README.md

 Passing `nil` to `delta-size` while not passing any value for `opt-absolute-size` will result in an `eval_error`.

-You can optionally pass the symbol `'copy` to `opt-copy-symbol` to specify that `arr` should be left unchanged and that a copy should instead be made.
-Don't worry about the exact position of the argument, the only important part is that `opt-copy-symbol` is last.
-So you can give a value for `opt-copy-symbol` even when `opt-absolute-size` isn't passed.
-You can also for completeness pass the symbol `'mut` to specify that the standard behaviour of modifying `arr` in place should remain in effect.

 When growing the length of the array a new range will be allocated and the old data copied over.
 The new bytes will be initialised to zero.
 If the new length of the array is smaller than the previous the allocated range will simply be